Sailendri/Data-Mining-Projects/README.md

 # Data-Mining-Projects
-It includes three projects - Metrics extraction, Feature extraction and Classification, Clustering of Artificial Pancreas Monitoring System.
+It includes three projects - Metrics extraction, Feature extraction and Classification, and Clustering of Data from Artificial Pancreas Monitoring System.
+I did this project as part of my coursework.